A Beginner’s Guide to Science Communication Opportunities in Canada

 - Concordia University’s Projected Futures course where graduate students learn about different forms of scientific storytelling (including radio, podcasting and writing);

-- Banff’s immersive, but costly, Beakerhead Science Communicator program (update: this link is no longer active, but this is now being offered as a 2.5 day-long free intensive course by the TELUS Spark science centre);
+- Banff’s immersive, but costly, Beakerhead Science Communicator program (update: this link is no longer active, but was later offered as a 2.5 day-long free intensive course by the TELUS Spark science centre);

 - There are also online courses to turn to such as the Knight Center for Journalism in the Americas’ Visual Journalism course, the Pandemic University’s Writing is Your Nature live classes, and the World Federation of Science Journalist’s online course in science journalism.